 Adding the right image to your email footer is the cherry on top of the cake!
 It will help the recipient to make a personal association with you and your brand.
 So what images are right for a professional email footer?

-• Use a professional headshot.
+- Use a professional headshot.
 There’s no reason you can’t use a photo you took yourself, but make sure it looks as professional as possible.
 Take it against a simple background to cut down on clutter, but ensure there’s enough contrast between your face and the background.
 Lastly, dress appropriately and don’t forget to smile.
+An AI headshot editor can help refine your photo, adjusting lighting and background to give it a polished, professional look without needing advanced editing skills.

 How to format your email signature